Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 Since an open-source license should allow for redistribution and modification, anyone could, in theory, then use, sell, and modify that patented code legally.
 So by the nature of open source, someone could potentially extract and modify the patented code and use it (i.e. the derivative work) themselves, without infringing on any patents held by the authors (or on the software license).
 Although from a patent viewpoint, this could in some ways be restricted depending on the interpretation of the patent license granted by the license, where an explicit patent clause could provide stronger rights.⁴

-Comment; This article discusses defenses regarding the implicit patent license of GPLv2: _<https://assets.fenwick.com/legacy/FenwickDocuments/potential_defenses.pdf>_
+Comment: This article discusses defenses regarding the implicit patent license of GPLv2: _<https://assets.fenwick.com/legacy/FenwickDocuments/potential_defenses.pdf>_

 ¹ _There are not many court cases regarding GPLv2's implicit patent clause.
 For instance, there is a case from the US (XimpleWare/Versata 2013-2015) [10], but the situation is still not entirely clear._